johndeighan/basic-markdown/README.md

 increment by one for each item.
 This makes it very easy to insert items in an ordered list - the numbers actually displayed will automatically reorder themselves.
-Keep in mind, though, that Markdown is designed to be readable by itself, even if it isn't rendered into HTML, so it's usually a good idea to fix the numbers in the list when inserting or deleting list items.
+Keep in mind, though, that markdown is designed to be readable by itself, even if it isn't rendered into HTML, so it's usually a good idea to fix the numbers in the list when inserting or deleting list items.